sideprojectslab/blue-64/README.md

 ## Limitations
 Blue-64 can only interact with the lines present on the keyboard header, thus it has no access to the "paddle" control lines.
 Therefore it cannot emulate the Commodore mouse, paddle controls, and does not support additional joystick fire buttons (other than the primary one) that are based on paddle control.

+Luckily though, most games supporting additional fire buttons also map them to keyboard keys, which can be mapped to controller buttons through the on-screen menu.

 ## Installation & Precautions
 Most notably, particular care shall be used when plugging the Blue-64 onto the motherboard, as the female connector on the Blue-64 has no alignment key and thus won't prevent incorrect installation.
 Always install the Blue-64 with the computer turned off and verify carefully that the connection to the motherboard header is properly aligned.